The Australian Government is committed to helping people with diabetes and their families live well.

 - searching our Online Services Directory

-What do I need to know when buying products?
+What do I need to know when accessing products?

 - Whenever you order NDSS products, you will be asked for your NDSS registration number (which is on your NDSS card) or your Medicare card number.